 According to the “Code First” note at I50, heart failure due to hypertension (I11.0) should be sequenced before I50.9 for congestive heart failure.

-Be sure to see the information above I10 that indicates for Hypertensive Diseases (I10-I16), we are to assign an additional code to identify tobacco use or dependence, exposure to, history of, or occupational exposure to tobacco.
-We cannot code for it here, however, because it wasn’t documented.
+Be sure to see the information above I10 that indicates for Hypertensive Diseases (I10-I16), we are to assign an additional code to identify tobacco use, dependence, exposure to, history of, or occupational exposure to tobacco.
+However, we cannot code for it here because it wasn’t documented.